boothr16/homepage_refactor/README.md

 This project was previously completed and is viewable under the google-homepage GitHub repository.
 The purpose of the homepage-refactor project (this one) was to write cleaner, more concise code.

 TO-DO:
+* Resize images in search bar
-Add responsiveness using @media queries in CSS
+* Add responsiveness using @media queries in CSS